 Flavours: What really makes this soup to die for is the awesome combination of earthy mushrooms, fresh garlic and herbs.
 Make sure you have these fresh ingredients alongside some good vegetable broth and you’ll have the best soup ever.

-Don’t forget the final touch of soya sauce, for a great savoury boost!
+Don’t forget the final touch of soya sauce, for a great savory boost!

 This healthy mushroom soup is so good, hearty and guaranteed to please every mushroom lover!